imodpasteur/ANNA-PALM/README.md

 ## Freeze trained models

-In order to use your trained model in the [imagej plugin](https://s3.eu-west-2.amazonaws.com/anna-palm-model/ANNA_PALM_Process-latest.jar), you need to first train a model, and then run the following script to get a frozen model:
+In order to use your trained model in the [Anet-ImageJ plugin](https://github.com/imodpasteur/Anet-ImageJ), you need to first train a model, and then run the following script to get a frozen model:
 ```
 python freeze.py --workdir=./frozen_model_sim --load_dir=./results/simulated_model
 ```